City of Lima

 Bars and discotheques

-Is Lima dangerous?
+Lima is dangerous?

 Lima is a large city with districts with low, medium and high incidence of robberies and assaults.
 The safest are precisely the districts where foreign tourists usually stay: Miraflores and Barranco.
 The districts with a medium incidence of robberies are central places such as: Cercado de Lima, Pueblo Libre, San Isidro, Magdalena and others.
 The peripheral districts of the city are the most dangerous: San Juan de Lurigancho, San Juan de Miraflores, Villa el Salvador, Comas, Puente Piedra, Villa María del Triunfo, etc.